A quiet corner of the Winelands

 When people talk about the Winelands of South Africa, the towns of Stellenbosch and Franschhoek dominate the conversation, but venture north, and you’ll find much of the same vineyard charm minus many of the crowds.

-The towns of Tulbagh, Riebeek Kasteel and Darling are three of the most prominent in this regard, with beautiful views of the mountains and valleys of the Northern wine growing regions of the Cape, and wines that are fragrant, often slightly sweeter and simply different in many more technical ways which this writer cannot adequately describe.
+The towns of Tulbagh, Riebeek Kasteel and Darling are three of the most prominent in this regard, with beautiful views of the mountains and valleys of the Northern wine growing regions of the Cape, and wines that are fragrant, often slightly sweeter and simply different in many more technical ways that this writer cannot adequately describe.

 Riebeek Kasteel